Chairman, UK Telecomms Labs, UK Telecomms Innovation Network and AWTG

-Rupert is a seasoned start-up entrepreneur and CEO.
-He has founded a number of technology companies and been involved in three successful exits.
-He was CEO of UltraSoc (sold to Siemens July 2020) and was then CMO of Codasip (licensing “RISC-V processors with a twist”).
-He is now CEO of QPT, developing next generation power electronics to make electric motors dramatically more efficient.
+Rupert is a seasoned start-up technology entrepreneur and CEO.
+He has founded a number of technology companies and had three successful exits.
+He was CEO of UltraSoc (sold to Siemens July 2020); CMO of Codasip ("RISC-V processors with a twist”); and CEO of QPT, combining deep-tech with sustainability.
+He is Chair of RANsemi, Chair of Cambridge Tech Week and Co-Chair of the Semiconductor Expert Working Group industry body reporting into DSIT.

 CEO, Cambridge Wireless